Benj1x/Notes/SAD.md

 ### Analyzing Functions

-The purpose of this activity is to determine the system's information processing capabilities by constructing a complete list of functions, as well as a detailed specification of the complex parts.
-Describing functions is not particularly difficult; the greater challenge is to choose which functions to include.
+The purpose of this activity is to determine the system's information processing capabilities by constructing a complete list of functions, as well as a detailed specification of the complex parts.
+Describing functions is not particularly difficult; the greater challenge is to choose which functions to include.

 ![Function Specification](imgs/SAD/Functions.png)